NVSL/linux-nova/README.md

 NOVA replicates and checksums all metadata structures and protects file data with RAID-4-style parity.
 It supports checkpoints to facilitate backups.

+This repository contains a version of the mainline kernel with NOVA added.
+You can check the current version by looking at the first lines of the Makefile.

 A more thorough discussion of NOVA's design is avaialable in these two papers:

 **NOVA: A Log-structured File system for Hybrid Volatile/Non-volatile Main Memories**